 Doctors place an oxygen sensor (pulse oximetry) on the newborn's right hand and right foot to measure oxygen levels.
 Low oxygen levels or significant differences between the hand and foot suggest the possibility of congenital heart disease Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more .

-Hearing tests are done to detect hearing loss Hearing Impairment in Children Hearing loss in newborns most commonly results from cytomegalovirus infection or genetic defects and in older children results from ear infections or earwax.
-If children do not respond to sounds... read more , which may accompany certain birth defects or infections.
-Doctors use a handheld device that produces soft clicks and measures the echoes off the newborn's eardrum (called evoked otoacoustic emissions testing Testing Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss.
-More than 10% of people in the United States have some degree of hearing loss that affects their... read more ).
+Hearing tests are done to detect hearing loss Hearing Impairment in Children Hearing impairment refers to any degree of hearing loss, mild to severe, and can occur when there is a problem with a part of the ear, including the inner, middle, and outer ears, or the nerves... read more , which may accompany certain birth defects or infections.
+Doctors use a handheld device that produces soft clicks and measures the echoes off the newborn's eardrum (called evoked otoacoustic emissions testing Testing ).

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.